 Lynne has worked for the practice since 1997 and is in charge of stock and ordering.
 She likes working with animals and meeting their owners.
 When she gets some free time, she enjoys walking and working on the croft.

-Megan joined the practise in Summer of 2012.
+Megan joined the practice in Summer of 2012.
 She was brought up helping on the family croft and has a keen interest in all animals.
-She has 3 Bichon Frise, 3 Cats, 2 Guinea Pigs and 2 Rabbits.
-She also keeps Hens and Quails- quite an achievement for our youngest team member.
+She has a labradour called Dolly, and keeps Hens.
 Megan really enjoys getting to know the clients and helping them all she can.

 Janet joined the team at Bixer in June 2013.
 Several cats have adopted her over the years, currently Gracie is appreciating the treats she brings home from the vets.
 In her spare time she enjoys gardening and cooking for friends.